 Most dressing bases are ridiculously high in oil, which is not healthy, no matter what oil it is.
 The calorie content is sky high and oil is nothing more than straight liquid fat.
 1 tablespoon is 14 g of fat and most recipes call for 1/2 cup or more.
 I like my dressing bases to contain fats/calories from whole foods like nuts or seeds, so my body is processing the whole food, and not just absorbing straight oil.
 Both my husband and I feel so much better by cutting out excessive oils.
 It works for us.

-Sunflower kernels to the rescue.
+Sunflower kernels to the rescue if you need it nut-free.
 Or cashews if you don’t need it nut-free.

 This ranch is SO easy to make.
 I’ve even shown how to make it as a dip or it is awesome as a potato salad.